mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Struggles

-After much struggling, I later ended up calling their secret media hotline number and talking to one of their media people, who organised getting the issue fixed[^spam].
+After filling up my "get left on read" combo meter, I desperately resorted to calling Qantas' secret media hotline number[^spam].

-[^spam]: They kept not replying to me, which turned out to be because my emails were getting sent to Junk, presumably because of the illicit hacker keywords they contained.
+[^spam]: They kept not replying to me, which turned out to be because my emails were getting sent to Junk, presumably because of the illicit hacker keywords contained within.

 They said the issue was being fixed by [Amadeus](https://en.wikipedia.org/wiki/Amadeus_CRS), the company who makes their booking software, rather than with Qantas itself.
+I'm not sure if that means other Amadeus customers were also affected, or if it was just the way Qantas was using their software, or what.

+It's common to give companies 90 days to fix the bug, before you publicly disclose it.
+It's a tradeoff between giving them enough time to fix it, and people being hacked because of the bug as long as it's out there.

+But, well, this was kinda a special case.
+Qantas was going through some #struggles, so it was taking longer.
+Lots of their staff were stood down, and the world was just generally more cooked.
+At the same time, hardly anybody was flying at the time, due to see above re: #struggles.
+So, I gave Qantas as much time as they needed.

 ### Five months later

-The world is a completely different place, and Qantas suddenly emails me saying they fixed the bug.
-They didn't say what they did, or reply when I asked for technical details, just that it was fixed.
+The world is a completely different place, and Qantas replies to me, saying they fixed the bug.
+It _did_ take five months, which is why it took so long for you and I to be having this weird textual interaction right now.

 I don't have a valid Booking Reference, so I can't actually check what's changed.
 I asked a friend to check (with an expired Booking Reference), and they said they didn't see a mention of "documentNumber" anymore, which sounds like the passport number is no longer there.

-It _did_ take five months though, which is why it took so long for you and I to be having this weird textual interaction right now.

-Normally the time limit companies are given for fixing a bug is 90 days, but, well, Qantas was going through some #struggles, so it was taking longer.
-At the same time, hardly anybody was flying at the time, due to see above re: #struggles.
-So, I gave Qantas as much time as they needed.
+But That's Not Science, so I don't know for sure.

 I originally found the bug in March, which was about 60 years ago.
 BUT we got there baybee, Qantas emailed me saying the bug had been fixed on August 21.
+They later told me they actually fixed the bug in July, but the person I was talking too didn't know about it until August.

+Qantas also said this when I asked them to review this post:
+>Thanks again for letting us have the opportunity to review and again for refraining from posting until the fix was in place for vulnerability.

+>Our standard advice to customers is not to post pictures of the boarding pass, or to at least obscure the key personal information if they do, because of the detail it contains.

+>We appreciate you bringing it to our attention in such a responsible way, so we could fix the issue, which we did a few months ago now.

+I couldn't find any advice on their website about not posting pictures of customer boarding passes, only news articles about how [Qantas stopped printing the Frequent Flyer number on the boarding pass](https://www.escape.com.au/news/big-change-coming-to-your-qantas-boarding-pass/news-story/1946086dcb3dab1ef614af6322b2585f) last year, because... well, you can see why.

+I also asked Qantas what they did to fix the bug, and they said:
+> Unfortunately we’re not able to provide the details of fix as it is part of the protection of personal information.

+:((

 ------